Skip to main content

 Key takeaways:

-• Qsymia (phentermine / topiramate) is an FDA-approved weight loss medication.
-It can interact with amitriptyline, diuretics, and some anti-seizure medications.
+• Qsymia (phentermine / topiramate ER) is an FDA-approved weight-loss medication.
+Qsymia interactions include amitriptyline, certain diuretics (water pills), and some anti-seizure medications.

 • You shouldn’t take Qsymia with monoamine oxidase inhibitors (MAOIs) or other medications that contain phentermine or topiramate.
-It’s also best to limit alcohol and avoid taking other sedating medications with Qsymia.
+It’s also best to avoid alcohol and sedating medications while taking Qsymia.

 • Qsymia can raise the risk of breakthrough bleeding if you take it with birth control pills.
 If you’re taking birth control pills with Qsymia, you’ll need to add a second form of birth control.
 This is because Qsymia has a high risk of birth defects if you become pregnant while taking it.